KevinAst/ReduxEvaluation/README.md

-The change in our top-level `<App>` component was **so dramatic** that it went from a class with 15 methods and over 300 lines **(found [here](../PlainReact/src/comp/app.jsx))** to a React functional component with an **extremely simple process** rendering 9 DOM lines **(found [here](../ReduxReact/src/comp/app.jsx))**.
+The change in our top-level `<App>` component was **so dramatic** that it went from a class with 15 methods and over 300 lines **(found [here](../PlainReact/src/comp/app.jsx))** to a React functional component with an **extremely simple process** rendering 9 lines of DOM **(found [here](../ReduxReact/src/comp/app.jsx))**.

 The end result is our code is much easier to follow.
 Property passing